cmelchior/jervis-ffb/docs/game-flow.md

   - [ ] Reset at half time
   - [ ] Carry over into Extra Time
   - [ ] Leader
+  - [ ] Can be used to reroll types of rolls
 - [ ] Dodging
 - [ ] Deviating Ball
 - [ ] Scatter Ball